 Manya has formed long-lasting global alliances with several market leaders in the education industry in order to maximise the benefits of its large service portfolio.
 Their list of esteemed partners and affiliations includes – The Princeton Review (TPR), Cambridge University Press (CUP), Admissionado, Cogito Hub, British Council, Tuding to name a few.
 Manya has also forged 600+ partnerships with international universities across top study abroad destinations.

-At Manya Education, we understand the importance of the right counseling and guidance when it comes to higher education abroad.
+At Manya – The Princeton Review, we understand the importance of the right counseling and guidance when it comes to higher education abroad.
 Students and parents have multiple concerns related to studying abroad, course requirements, application processes, career advice, visa policies, financial aid and other challenges while staying abroad.

 Our expert education advisors have years of experience in servicing study abroad aspirants.
 They provide appropriate support to all students by guiding them through every step of the application process.
 They conduct in-depth screening and discussions to help students identify their exact needs and follow it up by finding the best match for them.
 Services include ––